e-mutai/Gas-Detection/README.md

 ### Hardware Assembly

-1. Connect the MQ-6 sensor to ESP8266:
+1. Connect the MQ-6 sensor to ESP8266
-   - VCC to 5V
-   - GND to GND
-   - AO to A0 on ESP8266

-2. Connect the SIM800L GSM module:
+2. Connect the SIM900 GSM module:
-   - TX to D1 on ESP8266
-   - RX to D2 on ESP8266
-   - GND to GND
-   - VCC to external 3.7-4.2V power source (NOT to ESP8266)

-3. Connect the buzzer:
+3. Connect the buzzer
-   - Positive to D3 on ESP8266
-   - Negative to GND

-4. Optional: Connect an external LED:
+4. Optional: Connect an external LED
-   - Positive (longer leg) to D4 via a 220Ω resistor
-   - Negative to GND

 ## Running the System

 1. Start the backend server:
    ```
-   python app.py
+   python main.py
    ```

 2. Access the dashboard: